 1) play the hi hat with your right hand and the bass drum with your right foot simultaneously. (say “one” out loud while you do this)

 2) play the hi hat with your right hand. (say “and”)

 3) play the hi hat with your right hand and the snare drum with your left hand simultaneously. (say “two”)

 4) play the hi hat with your right hand. (say “and”)

 5) repeat the previous steps but substitute the words “three” “and” “four” “and” for each step in sequence. (“one” becomes “three”; “and” remains “and”; “two” becomes “four”; and “and” remains “and”)

 6) repeat the above over and over, and space the notes evenly, and you’ll be playing the beat. start very slowly and practice the pattern until it becomes easy to play. then you can gradually speed up.

 7) use this same process for all the beats on the page the music sheet

 You will need to go deeper than this, but for a complete beginner, this is a really good way to get started.
 Try this and if you have any questions about how to work through it, feel free to to ask us with the links below.
-Or if you're ready to take lessons contact us about finding you a drum teacher near you!
+Or if you're ready to take drum lessons contact us about finding a drum instructor near you!